 We get it, we really do.
 Physicians often feel invincible.
 You have spent most of your adult life working hours unimaginable by most people.
-You not only work long hours, but you also do them on little sleep, with little food, and along the way, you save lives.
-You keep people healthy.
-You bring them back from the brink of the dead.
+Not only working long hours, but you also do them on little sleep, with little food, and along the way, you save lives.
+You strive to keep your patients healthy.

 These are not small things!

 So we understand entirely that the last thing on your mind might be what steps to take to address times when you might be incapacitated.
-Who even wants to think like, regardless of profession?
+Who even wants to think like that, regardless of profession?

 What is a living trust?